CadeXLegend/personalised-workspace-configuration/Ansible/README.md

 # Ansible Automated Environment Setup

 > [!TIP]
-> You can selectively install what you want by defining each task you want in the tags parameter
+> You can selectively install what you want by customising the [config.yml](./config.yml)
+>
-> By default, it will run all tasks
+> By default, it will run all enabled tasks
+>
+> You can choose to run specific tasks by providing a the `--tags` parameter

 ## Installing Ansible